emilerik/pretty-dashboard/README.md

 The app display the current time, as well as an appropriate greeting.
 In the top left corner, the weather is displayed.

 To get the weather from a location other than the default (Linköping), press the settings icon in the top right corner (can be difficult to see in some backgrounds).
-Enter position with lat/long coordinates, 0-6 digits.
+Enter position with lat/long coordinates, 0-6 decimals.
 You can also change the display name in the settings.

 The background image is a randomized wallpaper from [Unsplash](https://unsplash.com/).
 Due to this, the image is sometimes too light for the text to be visible.
 You can generate a new background image by clicking button in the bottom right corner.